Togohogo1/Student-Engineer-Portfolio-and-Handbook/portfolio.md

 I chose to start my Design Portfolio with this section because it serves as a basis for everything that follows, given that "engineering design" is mentioned a lot.
 Additionally, this section indirectly offers my values and perspectives.
 The next section does exactly that, but in a direct appraoch.

 ## Position in Context and My Design Process [ꜛ](#table-of-contents)
+Also referred to as "positionality", Position in Context is defined as:
+- Engagement in engineering design with respect to how I interpret the world around me, and how these interpreations shape my beliefs. [[2]]()

 ### Values [ꜛ](#table-of-contents)
+As part of my original Position Statement, an assignment that asks engineering students to comment on their positionality, I mentioned the following:

 ### Abilities [ꜛ](#table-of-contents)